exercism/elixir/exercises/concept/kitchen-calculator/.docs/introduction.md

 Remember, matches occur from the right side to the left side.

-In the last example if we don't need a variable in a pattern match, we can discard it by referencing `_`.
+In the last example, if we don't need a variable in a pattern match, we can discard it by referencing `_`.
 Any variable starting with an `_` is not tracked by the runtime.

 ### Pattern matching in named functions